timooo-thy/pyChatBot/README.md

 - **Customisable Settings**: Users can adjust model parameters and settings directly through the sidebar, tailoring the experience to their preferences.

+- **Conversation Management**: Allows users to create, delete, and switch between different conversation threads.
+This feature will enable users to separate topics and maintain organised discussions.
+Each conversation thread could be named or tagged for easy identification.

 - **Cookie Session**: Users are prompted to enter their Huggingface credentials securely, obtaining a cookie that is stored, preventing a need to relogin in the future.

 ## Thought Process